PavanRangani/docs/docs/prd/tasks/task-instance.md

 |                  | Other                        | Management / strategy | Human Resources       |                      |                      |
 |                  | Personal Financial Statement | Other                 | Management / strategy |                      |                      |
 |                  | Planning                     |                       |                       |                      |                      |

+## Design decision

+#### Why status can not be changed from Edit dialog?

+There isn't any technical limit but its UX design level decision.
+Assumption is - Status change is frequent action, So we have given it as separate action.

+#### Why we allows edit of RACI roles?

+If someone is going to be away (vacation, maternity, ST disability, etc.), task can be assigned to someone else